ePages-de/epages-docs/_posts/2017/2017-11-10-devoxx-belgium-day-2.md

 ## How Events Are Reshaping Modern Systems

-Akka inventor and Lightbend CTO [Jonas Bonér](https://twitter.com/jboner) gave his view on how event driven architecture solves a lot of problems software systems are facing nowadays.
+Akka inventor and Lightbend CTO [Jonas Bonér](https://twitter.com/jboner) gave his view on how event-driven architecture solves a lot of problems software systems are facing nowadays.
 Ranging from the general concepts of commands end events, touching actor-based systems (guess which one
-{% emoji simple_smile %}), to event sourcing, a lot of topics were covered.
+{% emoji smile %}), to event sourcing, a lot of topics were covered.
 Not unsurprisingly, the quality of this talk was really great, and it's really worth watching on Youtube!

 ## Container Orchestration Considerations

-In this talk Patrick van der Bleek from Docker tried to give an overview of the considerations you need to make when taking Docker containers to production, i.e. how to orchestrate them.
+In this talk [Patrick van der Bleek](https://twitter.com/pvdbleek) from Docker tried to give an overview of the considerations you need to make when taking Docker containers to production, i.e. how to orchestrate them.
 Beginning with on overview of existing solutions, he afterwards focused on the two main players, Kubernetes and Swarm.
 This is where the quality of the talk began to drop, as he was, imho, (natually) so strongly biased towards Swarm that a lot of his comparisons were plainly misleading.
 Altogether, if you're looking for an orchestration tool, you will still get some valuable input from this talk.
-Just keep his bias in mind and also watch a talk from a Kubernetes advocate. {% emoji simple_smile %}
+Just keep his bias in mind and also watch a talk from a Kubernetes advocate. {% emoji smile %}

 ## Common API security pitfalls